Japanese encephalitis virus vaccine, inactivated adsorbed (Injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using medicines that may weaken the immune system, such as steroids (dexamethasone, prednisolone, prednisone) or cancer medicines, or if you are receiving radiation treatment.
+- Make sure your doctor knows if you have a weakened immune system, or if you are using medicine that weakens your immune system, such as a steroid or cancer treatment.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have bleeding problems, low platelets in the blood (thrombocytopenia), a weakened immune system, or an illness with a high fever (more than 100°F).
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have bleeding problems, low platelets in your blood, a weakened immune system, or an illness with a high fever (greater than 100°F).

 Possible Side Effects While Using This Medicine: